Compassionate psychology

 Dr. Laura Ness, Psy.D.

-Dr. Laura Ness, Psy.D. is licensed in New York and Florida with advanced training in Eye Movement Desensitization and Reprocessing (EMDR), Dialectical Behavior Therapy (DBT), Trauma Model Therapy, the Safe and Sound Protocol (SSP), Sand Tray Therapy, Cognitive Behavioral Therapy (CBT), and DID integration therapy.
+Dr. Laura Ness, Psy.D. is licensed in New York and Florida with advanced training in Eye Movement, Desensitization and Reprocessing (EMDR), Dialectical Behavior Therapy (DBT), Trauma Model Therapy, the Safe and Sound Protocol (SSP), Sand Tray Therapy, Cognitive Behavioral Therapy (CBT), and DID integration therapy.

 In addition to her clinical work, Dr. Ness is a published author and presenter, with contributions to peer-reviewed journals, professional conferences, and community publications on trauma, dissociation, and child protection.